Israeli far-right activist shot and wounded in Jerusalem

 Jonathan Halevy, director of Shaarei Tzedek Hospital, said the wounded man was in serious but stable condition, undergoing surgery for gunshot wounds in the chest and abdomen.

-The elevated marble and stone compound is the third most sacred site in Islam and the holiest in Judaism, where two ancient second Jewish temples once stood.
+The elevated marble and stone compound is the third-most sacred site in Islam and the holiest in Judaism, where two ancient Jewish temples once stood.
 It contains the 8th century al-Aqsa mosque and the golden Dome of the Rock, where the Prophet Mohammad is said to have ascended to heaven.

-Police reinforced their presence in the city, raising their level of alert as far-right activists urged adherents to respond to the shooting by heading en masse to the flashpoint holy site on Thursday.
+Seeking to avert friction, police took the exceedingly rare step of shutting the flashpoint holy site to all worshippers and visitors until further notice, after far-right Israeli activists urged adherents to respond to the shooting by heading en masse to the site on Thursday.

 Tension has risen steadily in the eastern side of Jerusalem since just before a Gaza war that ended in August, with almost nightly clashes between Israeli security forces and Palestinian protesters throwing rocks and petrol bombs.